jowin-henry/Coldmail_generator/README.md

 # 📧 Cold Mail Generator

-inspired from codebasics youtube channel
+Inspired by CodeBasics YouTube channel, this cold email generator is designed for service companies.
+It uses Groq, LangChain, and Streamlit to help users create personalized cold emails.

-Cold email generator for services company using groq, langchain and streamlit.
-It allows users to input the URL of a company's careers page.
-The tool then extracts job listings from that page and generates personalized cold emails.
-These emails include relevant portfolio links sourced from a vector database, based on the specific job descriptions.
+Users input the URL of a company’s careers page, and the tool extracts job listings from that page.
+It then generates tailored cold emails that include relevant portfolio links retrieved from a vector database, matched specifically to the job descriptions.

 **Imagine a scenario:**